Acorns Review 2023: Using Your Spare Change to Invest

-Acorns is a smartphone app that “rounds up” your spending to the nearest dollar and invests that difference.
+What is Acorns?Acorns is a smartphone app that “rounds up” your spending to the nearest dollar and invests that difference.
 You link a credit card and checking account, and Acorns does the rest.
-This microsavings service makes investing almost painless because you are investing only pennies at a time.
+This microsavings app makes investing almost painless because you're spending only pennies at a time.

 Essentially, this app is a great starting point for anyone who hasn’t invested yet or needs a bit of guidance in the beginning.

-|Mobile Access||iOS App, Apple Watch, Android App|
+|Mobile Access||iPhone App, Android App, Blackberry App|

-Acorns Round-Up FeatureFor each credit card transaction, the Round-Up to the nearest dollar is invested into an Acorns account.
+Acorns Round-Up FeatureFor each credit card transaction, Acorns rounds up to the nearest dollar and invests it into an Acorns account.

 - Scheduled Deposits — Set recurring daily, weekly or monthly investments.

 - “Learn” — Acorns features an education section that includes investing basics, FAQs, and a glossary.

 - “Grow” — Interviews, news, and how-tos are available on the website or within the app.

 - “Potential” — This tool allows users to see the impact that a theoretical additional investment (daily, weekly, or monthly) would have on their account.